 Druther's traces our history back to 1956, when Harold and Helen Kite opened the first Burger Queen restaurant in Winter Haven, Florida.
 In 1961, business partners George Clark and Jim Gannon bought franchise rights and permission to expand the chain to Kentucky.

-Druther's, headquartered in Louisville, Kentucky since 1961 and headed by Robert Gatewood and Brian Easley, is proud to currently partner with and provide support to locally-owned and operated Dairy Queen Restaurants.
+Druther's, headquartered in Louisville, Kentucky since 1961 and headed by Robert Gatewood and Brian Easley, is proud to currently partner with and provide support to locally-owned and operated Dairy Queen® restaurants.
 Our company recently turned 60 years old.
-In those six decades, we've created over 350 businesses in ten U.S. states and a few foreign countries.
+In those six decades, we've created over 350 businesses in multiple states and countries.
 We look forward to the next chapter of the Druther's story, and we thank all of those individuals and families who have been a part of the company, or who we have had the privilege of serving at our restaurants.

 Highlights of the Druther's story include:

 1956: Harold and Helen Kite moved from Missouri to Winter Haven, Florida to open the first Burger Queen restaurant.
-Burger Queen Systems of Florida was born.
+Burger Queen of Winter Haven was born The company would later be called Burger Queen Systems.
 Helen was the original Burger Queen, and was the operator of the restaurant, while Harold focused on business and franchising.

-1957: The Florasota Distributing Company begins seeking franchise partners in Florida and surrounding states on behalf of Kite.
+1957: The Florasota Distributing Company begins seeking franchise partners throughout Florida and surrounding states on behalf of Kite.

-1961: Jim Gannon, a friend of Harold Kite through the Taylor Freezer business, and his business partner George Clark, paid $5000 for franchise rights and permission to bring Burger Queen to Kentucky.
-Burger Queen Enterprises of Kentucky was born.
+1961: The Florida chain, owned by Harold Kite, grows to 16 locations across Florida.
+Jim "Mick" Gannon, a friend of Harold Kite through the Taylor Freezer business, and his business partner George Clark, paid $5000 for franchise rights and permission to bring Burger Queen to Kentucky.
+Burger Queen of Louisville was born.
+The company would later be called Burger Queen Enterprises.

 1962: Funding is secured and site chosen for Gannon and Clark's first Kentucky location in the Middletown area of Louisville.
 Construction begins on the site in late 1962.